acquia/http-hmac-php/README.md

   ],
 ];

-// A key consists of your UUID and a MIME base64 encoded shared secret.
+// A key consists of your UUID and a Base64-encoded shared secret.
+ // Note: the API provider may have already encoded the secret.
+In this case, it should not be re-encoded.
 $key = new Key('e7fe97fa-a0c8-4a42-ab8e-2c26d52df059', base64_encode('secret'));

 // Provide your key, realm and optional signed headers.